DnD 5e - The Artificer Handbook

 - Enhanced Weapon: +X weapons are excellent in a game where the maximum normal attack bonus is only +11, but until the bonus increases at 12th level, Returning Weapon is better because it provides the same bonus plus the returning effect.
 If you just want a +1 weapon, you can always cast Magic Weapon for the same effect.

-- Replicate Magic Item: The list is versatile and grows as you gain levels, but keep in mind that when you take this infusion your are permanently locked into whichever magic item you choose.
-For a class which is all about picking the tool for the job on a day-to-day basis, this is a significant and unexpected limitation.
-Even so, this is still probably the best Infusion option at any level, but it's not so good that you can afford to spend all of your Infusion slots on it.
+- Replicate Magic Item: The list is versatile and grows as you gain levels, but keep in mind that when you take this infusion your are permanently locked into whichever magic item you choose unless you retrain your Infuse Item choice.
+You're free to select Replicate Magic Item again and change the item, but you can only retrain once each time you gain a level.
+Even so, this is still probably the best Infusion option at any level, but it's not so good that I recommend spending all of your Infusion slots on it.

 - Returning Weapon: Until you hit level 12 this is strictly netter than Enhanced Weapon, but even once you hit level 12 it's still really good.
 It doesn't add the Thrown property or a range increment, unfortunately, so it's best used on an ally's weapon or on your own dagger so you never need to switch between a crossbow and melee weapon.